 After leaving work at 5:00 each day with the other government workers, I used to see well-dressed attorneys grabbing coffee or late lunches and talking about various matters with excitement.
-They looked healthier to me, they seemed more confident and that was a group I decided right then and there I would rather be working for.
-I wanted to work with the sort of people working in a major law firm.
+They looked healthier to me, they seemed more confident and that was a group, I decided right then and there, I would rather be working for.
+I wanted to work with people working in a major firm.
 It just felt more comfortable and "natural" to me.

 - The Justice Department would have been the wrong group for me.
 I never would have fit in and would have been incredibly unhappy no matter what I did.

 - Lots of groups would have been the wrong fit for me.
-A large law firm is probably the wrong group as well.
+A large firm is probably the wrong group as well.
 I would have resented the lack of immediate control over my future.
-A smaller law firm would make me happier because I would have the control that I need deep down.
-I love practicing law.
+A smaller firm would make me happier because I would have the control that I need deep down.
+I love being a practicing lawyer.
 I cannot get away from it.

 - Alternatively, the firm could be too liberal and they do not fit in.